|of Beach, Golva, and Medora, North Dakota

 accommodate the large number of people who were eager to take advantage of

-this convenience of having Mass in their own community.
-It appeared advisable
+convenience of having Mass in their own community.
+It appeared advisable to

 The Catholics of the Alpha Territory attended religious services at St. Mary's Catholic Church, Burkey, North Dakota miles or